 Occupations and Workforce

-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Rushville is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Rushville is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Rushville is a city of sales and office workers, managers and service providers.
 There are especially a lot of people living in Rushville who work in sales jobs (18.63%), management occupations (12.33%) and office and administrative support (10.68%).